 Haysville is a growing community in southeast Sedgwick County.
 It is a prime area for various industries, manufacturing and service facilities.
 This town is uniquely suited for business growth and growing families!
-Start shopping for Haysville, KS homes for sale.

 Sign up to have new listings in Haysville, Kansas sent directly to your inbox.

 The City of Haysville school system includes six elementary schools, two middle schools, one high school, and three specialty facilities.
 The Haysville School System is the 18th largest Kansas School district and combines the personalized spirit of a small town with a top-notch staff, curriculum and facilities normally associated with larger communities.

 With care and individual attention, they focus on putting each student on the road to a lifetime of learning.
 Encompassing 36 square miles of south-central Sedgwick County, the Haysville School District (USD 261) draws students from a wide range of urban and rural backgrounds to create a rich, well-blended student body.

 The curriculum, designed to meet each student's educational needs, emphasizes the core academic areas of reading, math, science, and social studies, while incorporating all State of Kansas standards for education and reflecting national curriculum reform efforts.
 Schools offer a safe learning environment with excellent teachers and staff focused on the success of their students.
 To meet the unique needs of each learner, the academic progress of students is monitored for early intervention.

 Located on Interstate 35 and just minutes from several other major roadways, Haysville is an ideal location for manufacturers or distributors.
 The community provides access to Wichita through Interstates 135 and 235, to north and east Kansas through the Kansas Turnpike and to southern Kansas through Highway 81.
 Browse the newest real estate listings in Haysville, KS.